DevelopmentDocumentopia/CI_HybridSessions/README.md

 ---
 We at Documentopia usually prefer to use native PHP sessions for a number of reasons, the biggest being that they work out of the box everywhere and with almost every browser.
 For a number of years we have been utilizing the CI Native Sessions library by Dariusz Debowczyk with some improvements of our own.

-Few of the downsides, I think, of the Cookie based method are:
+A few of the downsides, I think, of the Cookie based method are:

     Data is controlled by the user (even if it is encrypted) Size of the cookies being past back and forth